zotonic/zotonic/doc/tutorials/preinstall.rst

 PostgreSQL
 ----------

-You can check if you have ImageMagick installed by typing the following command in a terminal::
+You can check if you have PostgreSQL installed by typing the following command in a terminal::

   $ psql -V